What are the maintenance provisions in Kentucky after divorce?

 Answer:

-(e) The age, and the physical and emotional condition of the spouse seeking maintenance; and
+• The age and physical and emotional condition of the spouse seeking maintenance.

-(f) The ability of the spouse from whom maintenance is sought to meet his needs while meeting those of the spouse seeking maintenance.”
+• The ability of the other spouse to meet their own needs while also supporting the spouse seeking maintenance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.